jasonumiker/shibboleth3-aws-duo-config/README.md

                 import os, hashlib
                 print hashlib.sha1(os.urandom(32)).hexdigest()
                 ```
-    1. In attribute-resolver.xml replace XXXXXXXXXXXX with your AWS Account Number
     1. In idp.properties update the entityId and scope with your domain name and the store and key passwords from the install's idp.properties
     1. In ldap.properties update the DOMAIN names and the bindDNCredential with your service account password
     1. In jetty-base/start.d/idp.ini update it with backchannel and browser keystore passwords from the install's idp.ini